 99. You feel as if you are losing your sanity.

-100. You have been desperate for answers and turn to the Internet and find information about narcissism, but you promptly dismiss everything you read about narcissism soon as he or she comes back into your life by suppressing the knowledge using the techniques they have slowly conditioned you with without your knowledge.
+100. You have been desperate for answers and turn to the Internet and find information about narcissism, but you promptly dismiss all the red flags and warning signs you read about narcissism soon as he or she comes back into your life.

 101. You are constantly confused about whether your partner is a narcissist or whether you are being abused.
 You are either in denial about whether any of it could be true or are obsessed with trying to figure it out, and keep re-reading articles like this one again and again, or going over the items in this list applying them to your life and trying to decide how they do or don’t fit or how he or she will be different in the future.